codingClaire/TreePool/README.md

 ## Overview

 The repository includes the source codes in our paper entitled "Improving Code Representation Learning via Multi-view Contrastive Graph Pooling for Abstract Syntax Tree".
-The model can be applied on code classification task w two dataset OJ-104 and OJ-DEEP according to our paper.
+The model can be applied on code classification task with two dataset OJ-104 and OJ-DEEP according to our paper.

 ## Usage